Skip to the main content.

 Auto-closure not only saves you the additional task of closing a ticket, but also serves as a confirmation of fixes.

 In summary, for JACK to defend against the dark arts, it took a diligent Jill to fix a rather nasty risk that could have led to much damage later.
-A diligent Jill, less than ten clicks, and a smart patronus called ASI.
+A diligent Jill, less than ten clicks, and a smart patronus called ASE.

-This major release folds a bunch of our customers’ most popular asks into five new features and enhancements that should help make ASI more DIY — our mid-term vision for the product — and super-simple to read insights, take actions, and fix risks — our immediate goal with this release.
+This major release folds a bunch of our customers’ most popular asks into five new features and enhancements that should help make ASE more DIY — our mid-term vision for the product — and super-simple to read insights, take actions, and fix risks — our immediate goal with this release.

 So chill like Jill